 So what is it gonna be with The Hammer of the Witches?

-Some purists believe that this CoF production is actually for girls, but not men with balls, straying far away from the beaten Black Metal path that thou shalt never leave.
+Some purists believe that this Cradle of Filth production is actually for girls.
+But not men with balls, straying far away from the beaten Black Metal path that thou shalt never leave.
 Ever.
 But hey, it takes all kinds.
-And I disagree with this view: Dani Filth actually uses fantasy in this decidedly toxic brew that is Black Metal.
+And I disagree with this view: Dani Filth actually uses fantasy in this decidedly toxic brew that is own nightmare version of Black Metal.
 So much so that it starts to become interesting in a way other hard core bands will never be able to perform.
 And THIS is exactly the kind of added spice I love with CoF.

-Keeping up with Hammer of the Witches for some longer period than five minutes (not much) it grows on ye.
+Keep up with Hammer of the Witches for some longer period than five minutes (not much) and it grows on ye.
 A lot.
+Even with Dani’s back-to-back screams and the super wild drumming.
 Hammer of the Witches is actually pretty good.
-Airy, fairy and epic in placed and pure cold #Metal in others.
-Never a moment of boredom, but then there is only so much screeching that you can take in – Dani Filth wearing you out after a while.
-AND it is much closer to stuff they produced in the past, but still playful enough to stay interesting for poor RockmusicRaider’s ears to suffer through Dani’s screams for some 69 minutes (I am listening to the Deluxe edition).
+Airy, fairy and epic in places and pure cold metal in others.
+Never a moment of boredom in this record, no sir.
+But then there is only so much screeching that you can take in.
+Dani Filth definitely wears you out after a while.
+AND it is much closer to stuff they produced in the past.
+But still playful enough to stay interesting for poor RockmusicRaider‘s ears to suffer through Dani’s screams for some 69 minutes (I am listening to the Deluxe edition).
 OK, it is not that bad, but you need to be fearless to take that in all at once.

-And then there is Deflowering the Maidenhead, Displeasuring the Goddess, which is fast and mean, with most of the work going to the drummer.
+And then there is Deflowering the Maidenhead, Displeasuring the Goddess.
+Fast and mean, with most of the work going to the drummer.
 Very good that, much more hard core than the rest.
 Right Wing of the Garden Triptych displays a more club-ready version of Cradle of Filth (if you can call this like that..).
 I do like the Dani’s creepy, black humour displayed in the lyrics department.
 An extract: ‘..This the penalty for lust / Long dreaded, read in scripture / Vain pleasures fed to paint this…‘.
 Good.
 Very good.

 Unfortunately you will also find some fillers in this record – a real pity in a mostly well constructed album.
-I also had the same impression like one of my co-reviewers – from Angry Metal Guy – that less (meaning a lower, better selected number of songs) would have been better.
+I also had the same impression like one of my co-reviewers that less (meaning a lower, better selected number of songs) would have been better.